-How NU contributes to the development of Integrated Research and Education Environments (Kompletta miljöer):
+How NU contributes to the development of strong research and education environments:

 The programme’s contribution to the university’s development

 Universities currently face increased competition, where profiling of research and higher education constitutes a prerequisite to assert themselves in the face of global competition.
 Online course offerings provide an opportunity for the universities to position their strong educational and research environments nationally and internationally.
 Courses should be developed in collaboration with companies, which provides the universities with good insight into the knowledge needs of the business sector.
 Furthermore, it is important that courses at the master’s level with strong connections to the business sector strengthen the conditions for recruitment of students nationally and internationally.

 Through their participation, companies can be part of forming course content and design so that the content is of topical interest for the business sector.
 This ensures relevance for business and strengthens the conditions for a proper competence supply in the business sector, which is a requirement for companies’ development and long-term ability to compete.
 It is also an opportunity for the business sector to strengthen its relationships with the university and thus expand collaboration in both research and education.